 Different lines of business commonly use many web applications, which tend to suffer from various vulnerabilities and potential exploits.
-Web application firewalls are a special type of product used to detect attacks against web applications, HTTP/HTTPS, in more depth than a generic firewall.
+Web application firewalls are a special type of product used to detect attacks against web applications and HTTP/HTTPS more effectively than a generic firewall.
 Compared with tradition firewall technology, WAFs have a set of specific features to protect internal web servers from threats.

-Azure Load Balancer can probe the health of the various server instances as well, and when an instance fails to respond to a probe, the load balancer stops sending traffic to the unhealthy instance.
+Azure Load Balancer can probe the health of various server instances.
+When an instance fails to respond to a probe, the load balancer stops sending traffic to the unhealthy instance.
 In a virtual datacenter, an external load balancer is deployed to the hub and the spokes.
-In the hub, the load balancer is used to efficiently route traffic across firewall instances, and in the spokes, load balancers are used to manage application traffic.
+In the hub, the load balancer is used to efficiently route traffic across firewall instances.
+In the spokes, the load balancers are used to manage application traffic.

-Azure Front Door (AFD) is Microsoft's highly available and scalable Web Application Acceleration Platform, Global HTTP Load Balancer, Application Protection, and Content Delivery Network.
+Azure Front Door (AFD) is Microsoft's highly available and scalable web application acceleration platform, global HTTP load balancer, application protection, and content delivery network.
 Running in more than 100 locations at the edge of Microsoft's Global Network, AFD enables you to build, operate, and scale out your dynamic web application and static content.
 AFD provides your application with world-class end-user performance, unified regional/stamp maintenance automation, BCDR automation, unified client/user information, caching, and service insights.
-The platform offers:

 - Performance, reliability, and support service-level agreements (SLAs).